cybensis/the-glorious-dotfiles-cybensis/README.md

 	This is a collection/stash of my linux configurations also known as dotfiles.
 I don't know why did I wasted my time writing these, especially my AwesomeWM setups.
 Or maybe it's because...
 I did it for me.
 I liked it.
 I was good at it.
 And I was really -- I was alive. ;) So no wasted time after all.
 You're probably here because of my awesome dotfiles.
 So yeah, steal what you want.
 Don't forget to check my <a href='https://github.com/manilarome/'>other projects!</a>
 </p>

+## Cybensis' Edits
+This fork is my modified version of the dotfiles made to work with my Zenbook 14 by adding keyboard backlight toggles and a few other things here and there.
+I've also only modified the Linear theme, although the others should still work from my fixes they won't contain my configurations.

 ## [Wiki here](https://github.com/frostedpenguin/the-glorious-dotfiles/wiki)